clintjb/clintjb-github.io/_posts/2018/2018-04-06-weave-post.md

 <iframe src="https://player.vimeo.com/video/141699064?autoplay=0&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 So with all that said - what went wrong?
-After looking through it, I think it was a combination of things, but will try to summarise as follows:
+After looking through it, I think it was a combination of things.
+A lot of these may seem obvious, but when your deep into something sometimes you miss them or even choose to subconsciously ignore them.
+Anyway I would summarise as follows:

 #### Listen To The People That Pay
 Hype made us think that we were doing well as a company, it made us feel like we were "on our way".
 While the hype around Weave paled in comparison to what other startups experience in terms of PR and word-of-mouth, we were still deceived by the fact that almost everyone that heard the idea for the first time seemed to love it.
 But I quickly learned that hype doesn’t equal traction.
 It really doesn’t matter how excited a friend-of-a-friend got about Weave unless they became a paying customer.
 Only pay attention to people that invest a lot of time using your product or pay.
 Ignore the hype, it doesn’t mean you’re doing well.